DS4PS/cpp-524-spr-2020/schedule.md

 (0.5)(0.5)(0.5) = 0.125
 ```

-There is now a 13% chance of observing that outcome instead of a 4% chance if there are three doors.
+There is now a 13% chance of observing that outcome instead of a 4% chance in the case with three doors and three correct guesses.
 Does that change our view?

 ---

 The important insight is that when we expect that a program has no impact, or when a claim is false, we would not expect that the control group then outperform the treatment group, or that the treatment group would never do better than the control group.
-In most cases the null hypothesis represents a distribution of outcomes.
+In most cases the null hypothesis represents a **distribution of expected outcomes in the absence of an effective program**.

 Once we have selected a confidence level (our tolerance for a Type II error) the statistical test should tell us the critical value that will differentiate luck from meaningful differences.

-When describing the state of the world where the treatment doesn't matter (tea tastes the same no matter which way you mix the milk) it is more likely that we observe some number of successes that occur by chance than no successes at all.
+When describing the state of the world where the treatment doesn't matter (tea tastes the same no matter which way you mix the milk) it is more likely that we observe some number of successes that occur by chance (2 out of 8 correct) than no successes at all.
 Experiments are not as simple as, if she can't really tell the difference she won't get any correct.

 We must convert our counterfactual view of the world into a meaningful null hypothesis that describes a set of outcomes that fail to support our theory of interest (the program works) and a set of outcomes that supports our theory (those unlikely to occur through chance if the program has no impact).